mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Please arrange for this bin to be emptied?, 25th August :- [8071234](https://www.fixmystreet.com/report/8071234)
 - Vandalised mini roundabout, 25th August :- [8071216](https://www.fixmystreet.com/report/8071216)
 - Water is STILL running down the side of the road from the top of the hill.
 It has NOT been fixed, 25th August :- [8071174](https://www.fixmystreet.com/report/8071174)
-- Temp traffic lights not working, 25th August :- [8070774](https://www.fixmystreet.com/report/8070774)
-- Crossover not constructed properly last month and has dangerously subsided, 25th August :- [8070678](https://www.fixmystreet.com/report/8070678)
-- Unauthorised flags attached to lamp posts, 25th August :- [8070518](https://www.fixmystreet.com/report/8070518)
-- Right of way gate padlocked.
-No notices to indicate reason., 25th August :- [8070437](https://www.fixmystreet.com/report/8070437)
-- The proper device for securing this tree is broken.
-I have been using string to try and keep it upright but I fear it isn’t strong enough and this tree will break, 25th August :- [8070425](https://www.fixmystreet.com/report/8070425)
-- Blocked drain, 25th August :- [8070207](https://www.fixmystreet.com/report/8070207)

 <!-- fix_marker ends -->